xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 What the One Fact team believes, and has shown with tests of model load time, is that the amount of time to load a model, even a large model is not significant when compared to the architectural clutter at the persistence layer introduced by proxies.
-Over time maintenance around proxies issues has been high.
-Furthermore, it is observed, even in the original note that introduced proxies that lazy-loading had limitations [].
+Over time maintenance around proxy issues has been high.
+Furthermore, it is observed even in the [original note that introduced proxies (section 3.3)](i845-PLCM_1_0.ant), that lazy-loading had limitations.
 Over time what has been observed is that lazy loading has done more harm than good.

-This section examines the possibility of removing lazy loading as a solution to [].  [] is a blocker to this issue because if proxies remain and are not persisted consistently the move operation will have failures caused by the inconsistent proxies paths.
+[[4.6](#4.6)] is a blocker to this issue because if proxies remain and are not persisted consistently the move operation will have failures caused by the inconsistent proxies paths.
+The following section examines proxy usage with an eye to the possibility of removing proxies as a solution to [[4.6](#4.6)].
+Section 6.5 describes the steps to perform this removal.

 5.2.1 Proxy implemenation
 As described in the [PLCM design note for proxies](i845-2.dnt), proxies are